limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ### Remote Command Execution

-Now that I've gain access to the g0rmint Admin Portal, this is also a good time to review the application source code and determine our attack vector.
+Now that I've gained access to the g0rmint Admin Portal, this is also a good time to review the application source code and determine our attack vector.

 At the beginning of `/login.php`, it was possible to introduce PHP code of my choice into the site through the `addlog()` function.